azavea/raster-vision/docs/index.rst

       rv.main()

 Raster Vision uses a ``unittest``-like method for executing experiments.
-For instance, if the above was defined in `foo.py`, you could run the experiment locally by running:
+For instance, if the above was defined in `experiment.py`, with the proper setup you could run the experiment on AWS Batch by running:

 .. code:: shell

-   > rastervision run -p foo.py
+   > rastervision run aws_batch -p experiment.py

 .. _documentation: